Adding a New User to CallRail Reporting

 - Keypad Scoring lets the Agent score the lead after the call ends

-Forms is a premium feature that will require a higher-end package to access.
+Forms are a premium feature that will require a higher-end package to access.

 The Settings Tab